danielharrell/open-eyes-lect-2017-18/Open.md

 ---

 And while this account runs contrary to appearances, perhaps it can then explain the appearances.
+The most pressing such appearance is perhaps that the world appears outside us, since this would make us skeptical that the world could be inside us rather than the other way around.
 To begin with the most pressing one, for anyone skeptical that the world could be inside us, the world appears outside us.
 But how?
 That is, how can we call what appears *the world*, as if the appearance contained the reality?
 The real world, after all, might be different from how it appears, and even a true appearance is likely to be partial.
 Still, if the world can